NDOMINEY/thepedalplatform/README.md

-Whilst on the main dashboard, click 'Create new app' Then enter the name of the project, select your region, and the click 'Create App' Within the settings tab, you must update the 'Config Vars' to include the following: DATABASE_URL, DEBUG, HEROKU_POSTGRESQL_PURPLE_URL, SECRET_KEY.
+Whilst on the main dashboard, click 'Create new app' Then enter the name of the project, select your region, and the click 'Create App' Within the settings tab, you must update the 'Config Vars' to include the following: DATABASE_URL, HEROKU_POSTGRESQL_PURPLE_URL, SECRET_KEY.
 Click 'Reveal Config Vars' to add.
 In the deploy tab, under deployment method select 'GitHub' Next search and connect to the correct repository from GitHub